Gibberlings3/crossmodbg2-scaffold/README.md

 Finally, we ask that you compile a list of the banters so that we can update readmes and announcements.

 - 5 banters between theacefes' Auren and theacefes' Sarah
-- 6 banters between theacefes' Banana! and theacefes' Skooter
+- 6 unnecessary banters between theacefes' Banana! and theacefes' Skooter